 The DOJ has filed a lawsuit against BOA on so-called “hustle mortgages” that accuses the lender of selling bad mortgages to Fannie and Freddie.
 I’m going to follow this, believe me, because it represents a ‘big deal’ for any one that does research in banking, lending, or moral hazard.
 I’m not a lawyer–nor do I play one on TV–so the finer parts of the law are not in my knowledge ballpark.
+I do have some knowledge of home value through the apprenticeship I did with a home appraisal service.
 However, I expect this to influence both lending behavior and the willingness of larger banks to merge with banks in bad shape.
 The latter is a trick used by regulators to deal with a problem bank.
 Bank of America is basically being sued over mortgages originated through a Countrywide program called the “hustle mortgage”.
 It supposedly continued the program after its merger to Countrywide.

 This is the first civil fraud suit brought by the Department of Justice concerning mortgage loans sold to Fannie Mae or Freddie Mac.